Installing soSIMPLE Calendar

 3. Upload the two files, soSIMPLE Calendar Settings.fmp12 and soSIMPLE Calendar.fm12 to your FileMaker Server.

 soSIMPLE Calendar Settings is where you go to configure your Calendar.
 It also hosts the necessary code for the calendar.

 soSIMPLE Calendar is a fully implemented calendar solution.
 If you are integrating your own calendar, you can remove this file after you’ve finished testing your installation.

-4. Open Calendar Builder using “Open Remote…” from this server or another server
+4. Open soSIMPLE Calendar Settings using “Open Remote…” from this server or another server

 5. Make sure the sample calendars work properly.
 Set up your own calendar.

 soSIMPLE was designed to provide an easy way to create and deploy good-looking calendars for your solutions.